 2. Add the iDye soluble dye.
 Agitate for 30 seconds to dissolve packet.
 The water in a washing machine won't be as hot as on the stove top, so make absolutely sure the packet and dye are COMPLETELY dissolved before adding any clothing or fabric.

 3. Add one cup (237 ml.) of salt for cotton, linen and rayon.
-Add 1/3 cup (78 ml.) of white vinegar for silk and wool.
-(Although you might want to do wool the stove top way so it doesn't felt!)
+Add 1/3 cup (78 ml.) of white vinegar for silk.
 Make sure everything is thoroughly mixed and/or dissolved.

 4. Add pre-wetted fabric.